Salesforce Apex Tutorial for Beginners

 }

-In the above snippet of code, listOfAccounts is a variable of list datatype.
+In the above snippet of code, listOfAccounts is a variable of the List data type.

 Flow Control Statement

-Flow control statement is beneficial when you want to execute some lines of the code based on some conditions.
+A flow control statement is beneficial when you want to execute some lines of code based on certain conditions.

 For example: